 This next to hourly service from Townsend Street in the heart of Dublin lands you out near Powerscourt, a heritage property nestling in some fine hill country.
 You can skip Powerscourt and head directly for the hills and the Wicklow Way if you want, but there’s no need to bring your car with this travel option.

-The location of the Great Sugarloaf next to Kilmacanogue makes it a great hill to explore when you’ve only got a few hours to spare and being at the end of a bus route with a decent frequency helps too.
+The location of the Great Sugarloaf next to Kilmacanogue makes it a great little hill to explore when you’ve only got a few hours to spare and being at the end of a bus route with a decent frequency helps too.
 This route replaced one between Dublin city centre and Kilmacanogue that had scheduled journey times of 85 minutes.
 Combining that bus service with a ride of the DART system shortened journeys and the usefulness of that approach matters more with the replacement bus service not serving Dublin’s city centre at all.

 Blessington finds itself right beside the Poulaphuca Reservoir (otherwise known as the Blessington Lakes) and beyond those lie the Wicklow Mountains.
 That makes the sixty-minute journey using this bus service worthwhile and there’s so much to explore that you might never run out of places to savour.